When you buy through our links, we may earn a commission. Learn more.

 This is normally something you can turn on and off as needed.
 When turned on a red light will be shining.

-If you accidentally leave the booster on that’s power being drawn from the RV batteries all the time so make sure you only use it when you need it and you make sure it gets turned off when you’re done using the antenna.
+If you accidentally leave the booster on that’s power being drawn from the RV batteries all the time.

 Slide & Jacks

-It’s hard to say exactly how much power the slide-out motor uses because there are so many different sizes of slide-outs that use different strengths of motors.
+It’s hard to say exactly how much power the slide-out motor uses because there are so many different sizes of slide-outs that use various motors.

-Even if the slide motor only runs for a few minutes that’s going to be a high power draw from the RV battery and if you have electric trailer stabilizer jacks or an electric tongue jack that’s going to be a draw from the battery as well.
+Even if the slide motor only runs for a few minutes, it’s a high power draw from the RV battery.

 See Also: Best Electric Tongue Jack For Trailers (RV & A-Frame)

-One way you can save power when using the slide-out or electric jacks is to leave the RV engine on or keep the truck plugged in.
+One way you can save power when using the slide-out or electric jacks is to use a vehicle.
+Do this by leaving the engine on if you’re in a motorhome.
+If it’s a trailer it needs to be plugged into a running vehicle.

-The running motor of the vehicle will power the slides and not rob power from the RV batteries.
+The vehicle will power the slides and not rob power from the RV batteries.

 Using this same concept you can also charge your RV batteries in an emergency using your vehicle by plugging it in while the engine is running.